softcover/softcover_book/chapters/getting_started.md

 <<(example_book/Book.txt, lang: text)
 \end{codelisting}

-\noindent Authors are encouraged to use the template files as a model but to change their names to that they are better tailored to each book's content.
+\noindent Authors are encouraged to use the template files as a model but to change their names so that they are better tailored to each book's content.
 For the purposes of this overview, though, we'll stick with the defaults.

 Softcover books also come with a `book.yml` configuration file containing some book metadata (Listing~\ref{code:book_yml}).
 You should generally change the title, author, subtitle (if any), and description before publishing the book to Softcover (Section~\ref{sec:softcover_website}).
 The [slug](https://en.wikipedia.org/wiki/Clean_URL#Slug) represents the last part the book's URL at Softcover.io and should rarely need editing.
 See Section~\ref{sec:preparing_for_publication}[^undefined_xref] to learn how to put the finishing touches on before publication.